 Mitotic spindles comprise both microtubules and chromosomes, but most studies of their potential response to magnetic fields have focused on microtubules.
 Multiple studies have shown that purified microtubules can be aligned by moderate and high SMFs and the alignment effect increases significantly with magnetic field strength (Vassilev et al. 1982, Bras et al. 1998, Glade and Tabony 2005).
 This is due to the diamagnetic anisotropy of tubulin and microtubules (Bras et al. 2014).
 In addition, tubulin assembly in vitro was disordered by a 10-100 nT hypogeomagnetic field (natural geomagnetic field is usually around 50000 nT/0.5 Gauss) (Wang et al. 2008).
 However, whether SMF can change the mitotic spindle orientation in a cell has never been reported.
 Denegre et al found that 16.7 T large gradient SMFs can affect the division orientation of Xenopus eggs (Denegre et al. 1998).
-They proposed that SMF may affect the orientation of astral microtubules and/or spindles, which was theoretically proven later by Valles (Valles 2002), but no experimental evidence has been provided so far to prove this hypothesis.
+They proposed that SMF may affect the orientation of astral microtubules and/or spindles, which was theoretically proved later by Valles (Valles 2002), but no experimental evidence has been provided so far to prove this hypothesis.
 Although the importance of aster microtubules in spindle orientation determination in some types of cells is well known (Palmer et al. 1992, Shaw et al. 1997), the metaphase spindles still can orient themselves parallel to the substrate in the absence of aster microtubules in both Madin-Darby Canine Kidney (MDCK) and human cervical cancer HeLa cells (Lazaro-Dieguez et al. 2015).
 In addition, the spindle orientation is controlled by multiple signaling proteins, microtubules and associated proteins, and actin and associated proteins (Toyoshima and Nishida 2007, Toyoshima and Nishida 2007, Woolner et al. 2008, Thaiparambil et al. 2012).
 Although a few reports in recent years showed that the microtubule and actin cytoskeleton in interphase cells could be affected by 7-17 T ultra-high SMFs in some cell types (Valiron et al. 2005), information about the mitotic spindle was not provided.
 Therefore, the theoretical prediction of the SMF effect on spindle orientation in cells has not been experimentally tested.

 In our previous study, we found that prolonged treatment of 1 T moderate intensity SMF can cause multipolar spindles in cells (Luo et al. 2016) and we predict that stronger SMFs are likely to produce more obvious effects on spindles.
 To accommodate cells in the ultra-high field magnet we constructed a custom cell incubation system using two sample holders that fit inside the new 32 mm bore ultra-high field magnets in the Chinese High Magnetic Field Laboratory (CHMFL, China).
 This platform provides accurate temperature and gas control for animal and human cells as well as some small model animals.